-We have been using chia seeds in our home for a long time now.
-To the kids they are “sprinkles” (along with hemp seeds & flax seeds) and to me they are DELICIOUS.
+We have been using chia in our home for a long time now.
+To the kids, they are “sprinkles” (along with hemp seeds & flax seeds) and to me they are DELICIOUS.
 They are such an easy thing to throw into many recipes especially for little ones.

-They look weird (and kind of like little bugs or dinosaur eggs) but I promise you they are WORTH adding into your diet.
+Aren’t they fun?!
+They look kind of like little bugs or dinosaur eggs but I promise you they are WORTH adding into your diet.
 Let me share a little about WHY we have chosen to use chia seeds for the last decade.

 Full of nutrients in a tiny little package

 In 1 ounce of chia seeds you are getting:

 - 4.4g of protein

 - 10.6g of fiber

 - 177 mg of Calcium (18% DV)